xsuite/xfields/examples/beambeam_multibunch/design.md

 the implementation provides.

-Rigid-bunch optics belongs to the beam-beam study that already knows both lines, their filling schemes and their physical RF slots.
+Rigid-bunch optics belongs to the beam-beam study that already knows both lines, their filling patterns and their physical RF slots.
 The public API is:

 ```python
 twiss = rigid_bunch_study.twiss(mode='fast')